ISLAND PROFILES

 4th-6th December, 2001

-The most recent period of elevated activity at Kick 'em Jenny occurred
+Elevated activity at Kick 'em Jenny occurred

 between December 4th and 6th, 2001.
 It was the first active episode to be preceded